Longest River in India

 Q 2.
 Which of the following river is the home for freshwater dolphins?

 Ans.
-River Ganges is the home for freshwater dolphins.
+River Ganges is the home of freshwater dolphins.

 Q 3.
 Which is the longest river in India?

 Ans.
-River Ganges is the longest river in India
+The river Ganges is the longest river in India

 Q 4.
 What is the total length of the Indus river?